 RELIGIOUS EDUCATION at St Mary MacKillop Primary School.

-As a Catholic school, St Mary MacKillop Primary School is dedicated to promoting and living out the values of the Gospel as clearly expressed in our Vision Statement.
+As a Catholic school, St Mary MacKillop Primary School is committed to promoting and living the values of the Gospel as expressed through our Vision Statement.

 RELIGIOUS EDUCATION PROGRAM